 Endurance: Best Coverage

-With over 15 years in business, Endurance holds a 3.59-star customer review rating with the BBB and an “Excellent” rating on Trustpilot.
+With over 15 years in business, Endurance holds a 3.34 out of 5.00-stars customer review rating with the BBB and an “Excellent” rating on Trustpilot.
 We consider Endurance a reputable provider with excellent coverage options.

 It’s easy to find a plan to fit your needs with over six coverage levels to choose from.
-Endurance car warranties also come with a free year of Endurance Elite Membership, which offers the most competitive perks in the warranty industry, including 24/7 roadside assistance, key fob replacement, and up to $5,000 in repair loans.
+Endurance car warranties also come with a free year of Endurance Elite Benefits, which offers the most competitive perks in the warranty industry, including 24/7 roadside assistance, key fob replacement, and tire repair/replacement.

 To find out how much you would pay for an Endurance extended warranty, get a free quote for your vehicle.